 Once installed, the malware provides the information that enables the cyber-thieves to impersonate the business in online banking sessions.
 To the financial institution, the credentials look just like the legitimate user.
 The perpetrator has access to and can review the account details of the business, including account activity and patterns, and ACH and wire transfer origination parameters (such as file size and frequency limits, and Standard Entry Class [SEC] Codes).

 The cyber-thieves use the sessions to initiate funds transfers, by ACH or wire transfer, to the bank accounts of associates within the U.S. These accounts may be newly opened by accomplices or unwitting “money mules” for the express purpose of receiving and laundering these funds.
 The accomplices or mules withdraw the entire balances shortly after receiving the money, and then send the funds overseas via over-the-counter wire transfer or other common money transfer services.

 The cyber-thieves appear to be targeting small- to medium-sized businesses, as well as smaller government agencies and nonprofits, for several reasons:

 Note any changes in the performance of your computer such as:

-Ninety two percent of respondents to a recent survey indicated employee education of small business employees was effective in reducing the threat of account takeover2.
-However, nearly 80 percent of respondents to a small business survey said they had no formal internet security policy, with almost half indicating they provide no internet safety training to employees3.
+Ninety two percent of respondents to a recent survey indicated employee education of small business employees was effective in reducing the threat of account takeover.
+However, nearly 80 percent of respondents to a small business survey said they had no formal internet security policy, with almost half indicating they provide no internet safety training to employees.

 The best way to protect against corporate account takeover is a strong partnership with your financial institution.
 Work with your bank to understand security measures needed within the business and to establish safeguards on the accounts that can help the bank identify and prevent unauthorized access to your funds.